exclamaforte/diode/examples/README.md

 - `train`: Train a model on collected data
 - `validate-model`: Validate a trained model on a validation dataset
 - `collector-example`: Run an example demonstrating the MatmulDatasetCollector
-- `collector-basic-example`: Run an example demonstrating the basic MatmulCollector
 - `model-example`: Run an example demonstrating model training and evaluation
 - `collect-and-train`: Collect data and train a model in one step